Code360In/katacoda-scenarios-16/kind/step5.md

-Let's define a datasource for Loki :
+Let's define a datasource for Loki on Grafana:

 The URL for Loki should be: